Next: Lazy Alien Resolution, Up: Foreign Linkage

 indirection either within a conditional branch in

-, or via :FOREIGN-DATAREF
+FOREIGN-SYMBOL-SAP, or via :FOREIGN-DATAREF fixup and

-VOP: "this address holds the
+FOREIGN-SYMBOL-DATAREF-SAP VOP: "this address holds the

 address of the foreign variable, not the variable itself".
 Within SBCL